-Sources of Rouging
+Sources of Rouge

 Given the critical importance of ensuring that the water going into the product is of the highest purity, these systems are routinely inspected to ensure that rouge and biofilm are not present within the water.
 Typically, this is the case, but it is also frequently the case that more attention is paid to the purification train, with less given to the distribution system.

 While stainless steel makes up all components of high purity water systems, not all of the system’s components are subjected to the same corrosive environment.
 Rather, some components, such as pumps, or stills contain conditions that induce more corrosion.
 For that reason, the source for the iron that forms rouge is often from within the system itself rather than from an external source.
-This type of rouging, where the material is deposited onto the surface is considered to be Class 1 rouge and is usually heavier near the source of the iron.
+This type of rouging, where the material is deposited onto the surface is referred to as Type 1 rouge and is usually heavier near the source of the iron.
 Cavitation or erosion of the impeller within a pump is frequently one source of such deposits.
 Other sources and causes can be welding defects, heat tint or improperly cleaned areas as well as combinations of oxygen, chlorides and pH within the water.

-Another type of rouging, Class 2, comes from the stainless steel structure itself.
+Another type of rouging, Type 2, comes from the stainless steel structure itself.
 A rough, improperly passivated, or compromised surface can allow the elemental iron within the stainless steel to react and form ferric iron oxide crystals.